AshadullahDanish/data_collector-form-/README.md

-## 🚀 Welcome to Job Website Form!
+## 🚀 Welcome to DataScribe - Simplifying Data Collection UI/UX!

 Job Website Form is a fantastic web application built with Flask, allowing users to effortlessly submit job details through a sleek and intuitive form.
-The submitted data is seamlessly stored in a Google Sheet using the power of the Google Sheets API.
+The submitted data is seamlessly stored in a Google Sheet using the power of the Google Cloud's API.

 ## 🌐 Getting Started